kryptonish/deeplearning-papers/notes/nmt_by_jointly_train_align_and_translate.md

 ### Contributions

-They proposed a novel neural network model which uses soft attention to select adaptively parts of a source sequence.
+They proposed a novel neural network model which uses attention mechanism to select adaptively parts of a source sequence.

 They achieved a translation preformance comparable to the existing state-of-the-art phrase-based system on the task of English-to-French translation.